ElineSuijten/odin-RPS/README.md

 # odin-RPS
 For this project I created a rock paper and scissors game!
+This is my first JavaScript project build from scratch.

 ## Instructions
 Part 1: https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/rock-paper-scissors